duttashi/duttashi.github.io/_posts/2016-08-08-data-splitting.md

 ---

 layout: post
 title: Data Splitting
 date: 2016-08-08 13:41
+excerpt: "How to split data into training and testing sets"
+categories: blog
+tags: [R, preprocessing]
 comments: true

-categories: [data splitting, pre-processing]

-tags: R
+share: true

 ---
 A few common steps in data model building are;